SachinSAgrawal/SachinSAgrawal/README.md

 * [AR Stack](https://github.com/SachinSAgrawal/AR-Stack) - This app brings the popular game Stack into the real world with Augmented Reality.
 * [AR Vector Fields](https://github.com/SachinSAgrawal/AR-Vector-Fields) - This app allows you to visualize vector fields in the real world with Augmented Reality.
+* [Arduino Whack-a-Mole Simon](https://github.com/SachinSAgrawal/Arduino-WhackAMole-Simon) - Build and program an Arduino circuit to play either Whack-a-Mole or Simon.
 * [Board Breaker](https://github.com/SachinSAgrawal/Board-Breaker) - The first-of-its-kind Board Breaker game coded in Ruby that can be run from terminal.
 * [Custom Widgets](https://github.com/SachinSAgrawal/Custom-Widgets) - Explore different iOS widgets including a fancy weather one for your lock screen.
 * [Dino Game](https://github.com/SachinSAgrawal/Dino-Game) - This app brings the iconic Google Chrome no-internet Dinosaur Game to your Apple Watch.
 * [Hangman ASCII](https://github.com/SachinSAgrawal/Hangman-ASCII) - Play the classic game of Hangman by guessing a secret word with ASCII art visuals.
 * [Markdown Cheatsheet](https://github.com/SachinSAgrawal/Markdown-Cheatsheet) - A cheatsheet for markdown document files and how to format text on them.
 * [MTG Life Counter](https://github.com/SachinSAgrawal/MTG-Life-Counter) - Track the scores of 2-4 players in a game of Magic the Gathering if you have no D20s.
-* [NRC Maze Robot Tutorial](https://github.com/SachinSAgrawal/NRC-Maze-Robot-Tutorial) - A tutorial to build a robot for the National Robotics Challenge's Robot Maze contest.
+* [NRC Maze Robot Tutorial](https://github.com/SachinSAgrawal/NRC-Maze-Robot-Tutorial) - A tutorial for the National Robotics Challenge's Robot Maze contest.
 * [Onboarding](https://github.com/SachinSAgrawal/Onboarding) - Simple onboarding cards made with UIKit that you can easily add to your iOS app.
 * [Pet Hamster Fitbit](https://github.com/SachinSAgrawal/Pet-Hamster-Fitbit) - An open-source Fitbit app to watch a hamster run in his cage with a few features.
-* [Pixel Art Board](https://github.com/SachinSAgrawal/Pixel-Art-Board) - A simple python code that makes use of Turtle to turn the canvas into a pixel art board.
+* [Pixel Art Board](https://github.com/SachinSAgrawal/Pixel-Art-Board) - A simple Python code that makes use of Turtle to turn the canvas into a pixel art board.
+* [Pose Estimation](https://github.com/SachinSAgrawal/Pose-Estimation) - Use LiDAR to estimate object pose with advanced marker detection for world origin.
 * [Rickroll Clock Fitbit](https://github.com/SachinSAgrawal/Rickroll-Clock-Fitbit) - An open-source Fitbit clockface that shows a Rickroll GIF along with a few statistics.
-* [Settings](https://github.com/SachinSAgrawal/Settings) - A simple and customizable settings page with a familiar UI you can add to any app.
+* [Settings](https://github.com/SachinSAgrawal/Settings) - A simple and customizable settings page with a familiar UI you can add to any iOS app.
 * [Tanks Game](https://github.com/SachinSAgrawal/Tanks-Game) - The Tanks Game coded in Ruby that runs entirely in terminal using ASCII graphics.
 * [Xcode RPC](https://github.com/SachinSAgrawal/Xcode-RPC) - An Xcode RPC for Discord originally made by llsc12 with an improved UI by me.
 * [YOURLS Device Details](https://github.com/SachinSAgrawal/YOURLS-Device-Details) - A YOURLS plugin to parse the user-agent and display info about the IP and device.